 Cannabis an be categorized in several various ways.
 Typically, this resinous flower is categorized as sativa, hybrid, or indica, based on the morphology of this plant.
 But cannabis can be further categorized via a vernacular defined by the popular culture, including Kush, Haze, and Purple.
 These terms refer to types of cannabis characterized by distinct smells, flavors, effects, and/or geographic areas.

 Kush is a specific variety of cannabis that descends from the Hindu Kush mountains.
 This mountain range spans the Afghanistan-Pakistan boundary and is one of those few geographical regions where the cannabis plant grows natively.

 Possessing powerful Kush genetics usually means a breed will have a few of the following attributes:

 Appearance: Your breed may exhibit deep green colas and leaves hints of purple.
 Pistils (hairs) can seem orange, pink, or rust colored.
 Buds are dense, chunky, and knotted, thick plants.

-Smell: Aroma may fluctuate between earthy, floral, pungent, walnut, incense, sweet fruit, hash spice, pungent, citrus, gasoline, and herbaceous plants.
+Smell: Aroma may fluctuate between earthy, floral, pungent, walnut, incense, sweet fruit, hash spice, citrus, gasoline, and herbaceous plants.